 Click on the links below to read the details of each specialty area.
 Click here for more information about general major requirements.

-An Oncology/Palliative Care subspecialty can be done with any MSN major.
+Oncology/Palliative Care can be added to with any MSN major.

 *Ohio Board of Nursing requires two years of experience as an RN to teach in a nursing program